sstojos/MIDI-PEDAL/README.md

 ![PCF8575](/assets/images/PCF-8575-i2c-expander.jpg)

-Finally all this componenet needs to be connected together that can be done by using a simple 4x6cm prototype
+All these components need to be connected together that can be done by using a simple 4x6cm prototype PCB board like this:

-Alternatively, you can contact me to purchase already built hardware that you just need to plugin which also adds power supply.
+## Production ready  hardware

-Schematics and PCB design of this hardware can be found in a dedicated repository called ESP32-8048S043C-EXPANSION-BOARD.
+Schematics and PCB design of production ready hardware can be found in a dedicated repository called ESP32-8048S043C-EXPANSION-BOARD.

+You can use this repository for producting PCB at home

+Alternaorvely you can contact me to purchase already built hardware that you just need to plugin in together.

 ## Software design